UCUCDUH/pols_501_wi16/web/stories/index.md

 # References

-- Learning objectives are derived from those of Sta 101
+This course has benefitted from numerous open materials, which are listed [here](https://github.com/UW-POLS501/pols_501_wi16/blob/master/notes/references.md).
+On this page, the learning objectives from this course are derived from Mine Çetinkaya-Rundel's [Duke Sta 101](https://stat.duke.edu/courses/Fall15/sta101.002/syllabus/) syllabus.
-- Govt 2000 for idea of self-grading
+The idea for self-correction is from Matt Blackwell's [Harvard GOV 2000](http://www.mattblackwell.org/files/teaching/gov2000-syllabus.pdf).